 Guardianship versus Adoption

-The main difference is that adoption is seen as legally permanent, whereas guardianship only grants temporary parental responsibility, it does not permanently relinquish the parental rights of the biological parents.
+The main difference between guardianship and adoption is that adoption is seen as legally permanent, whereas guardianship only grants temporary parental responsibility.
+A guardianship does not permanently relinquish the parental rights of the biological parents.

-The process varies depending on what type of adoption you are pursuing.
-If you are hoping to expand your family by adopting a non-biological child, you have three options: public adoption, private infant adoption or an international adoption.
-Typical wait times and costs are:
+The process varies depending on what type of Colorado adoption you are pursuing.
+If you hope to expand your family by adopting a non-biological child, you have three options:

 Legal Obligations When Adopting

 Whichever route a person or couple chooses, there are legal obligations that must be satisfied during the process.